 On this page:

-From May 2023 voters will be required to show a form of photographic identification at polling stations before they are able to cast their vote.
+Voters are now required to show a form of photographic identification at polling stations before they are able to cast their vote*.

 Watch a short explainer video: